Radvendii/jbovlasmuxra/README.md

 Help is done by making more lojban word meaning pictures (duh) and by reporting what is confusing or wrong use the "issues".

 * Use pictures only if (!) you are allowed to copy them.
-* Please try to match the style.
+* Please try to match the existing pictures in style or create a new but consistent style.
 * Feel free to make more pictures of words that already have pictures.

 gy.